-Our portfolio of blogging products is a proof of that: you have travel blogging themes, magazine themes, food themes, fashion themes, minimalistic themes — all tailored to particular needs discovered along their process of building these products.
+Our portfolio of WordPress blogging themes is a proof of that: you have travel blogging themes, magazine themes, food themes, fashion themes, minimalistic themes — all tailored to particular needs discovered along their process of building these products.

 Moreover, all these needs have been heavily confirmed by real use cases from our customers, discovered from our discussions with them.
 From answering dozens of customer support tickets to running Skype calls, we’ve been gathering first-hand insights to improve our work.